gradziau/proda/README.md

 ## Tests
 The suite of tests has an additional composer dependency.
 Under tests/server you'll find an additional ```composer.json``` file.
 This is setup so that a very basic [Lumen](https://lumen.laravel.com) app can be run to mock the server requests.
-Be sure to run the following in addition when testing the package:
+There is a composer hook that also installs these packages when the base package is installed.
 ```
-./tests/server/composer install
+composer install
+./vendor/bin/phpunit
 ```